CamFilterGpu-Dev/Custom-Filter-Library/ReadMe.txt

 Keep an eye on the Github, Discord, /r/camfiltergpu

 I can't wait to see what people will do.
-I'm sure it will open a big can of bugs, but hey, that's part of the fun of it.w
+I'm sure it will open a big can of bugs, but hey, that's part of the fun of it :).

 Enjoy!
 CamFilterGpu-Dev